Constitutional history of Turkey

-Over the centuries, Turkey has had many constitutions and can be characterised by the steady establishment of a nation-state, democratisation and recognition of international law.
+Over the centuries, modern-day Turkey has had many constitutions and can be characterised by the steady establishment of a nation-state, democratisation and recognition of international law.

 Turkey's constitutional history dates from 1808 to the present.
 Over the years, Turkey has had many constitutions and radical amendments made to those constitutions.
 The four main constitutions of Turkey since inception have been the Constitution of 1921, the Constitution of 1924, the Constitution of 1961 and the Constitution of 1982.
 Prior to these constitutions, Turkey was governed by the Ottoman Empire and other fundamental instruments such as the Sened-I Ittifak, Imperial Edict of Reorganisation, the Ottoman Reform Edict, the Ottoman Constitution of 1876.

 The current 1982 Turkish constitution has been ratified nineteen times, with its most recent revision in 2017 which was aimed at improving the rights and liberties of individuals and strengthening the rule of law.